lwa-project/lsl/doc/source/scripts.rst

             -c, --central-freq     Central frequency of the observations in MHz

-            -d, --date             Specify the date when the data were obtained (YYYY/MM/DD HH:MM:SS)

             -f, --fft-length       Set FFT length (default = 512)

             -t, --avg-time         Window to average visibilities in time (seconds;